HefnySco/andruav_ap_wiki/source/andruav-gamepad.rst

 |

 4. You need to use a wired XBOX Gamepad not the wireless one.
-Other Gamepads can work, however you need to make sure channels are mapped correctly. you can `Contact us <email:rcmobilestuff@gmail.com>`_ to extend support when possible.
+Other Gamepads can work, however you need to make sure channels are mapped correctly.

 .. image:: ./images/xbox-wired.png